Append two lists

 the potential prefix

-the list that may have left as its prefix
+the list that may have left

 The isSuffixOf function takes two lists and returns True iff the first list is a suffix of the second.